tobiasbu/legacy-site/_pages/portfolio/diablo-rmk.md

 ### Description:

-Diablo is a dark fantasy role-playing game developed by Blizzard Entertainment.
+Diablo is a dark fantasy role-playing game developed by _Blizzard Entertainment_.
 This project is a fan-game created in RPG Maker 2000 with the implement of the Destiny Patch 2.0.
 The game is in production and the language is Portuguese, but there will be a version in English.

 ### Summary: